Learning the basics of counting outs is another step on your poker journey to becoming a proficient player.

 So what is an out?

-An out is any card that will improve you to a hand which you believe is betting than your opponents.
+An out is any card that will improve your hand to one which is better than your opponents.

-You can also hit an ace or king but these cards aren’t always guaranteed to give you the best hand.
+You can also hit an ace (A♠, A♣, A♦)or king (K♠, K♣, K♦) but these cards aren’t always guaranteed to give you the best hand.

 Counting Outs: The Process